alchemyplatform/aa-sdk/site/smart-accounts/signers/guides/portal.md

 ### Create a SmartAccountSigner

-Next, setup the Portal SDK and create a `SmartAccountSigner`:
+Next, setup the Portal SDK and create an authenticated `PortalSigner` using the `aa-signers` package:

 <<< @/snippets/portal.ts